10 Summer Programs in West Virginia for High Schoolers in 2025

 Cost: $425

-This four-day, non-residential workshop for high schoolers is limited to 30 participants per session.
-Two sessions of this workshop are offered, with each session and year featuring unique agendas.
-This year’s first session is focused on engineering and innovation, while its other session spotlights engineering and the environment.
-The program culminates with a presentation of a project or experience participants created or had at the program.
+This five-day, non-residential workshop for high schoolers is limited to 30 participants per session.
+Two sessions of this workshop are offered, with each session featuring a unique agenda.
+This year’s first session is focused on power systems and energy efficiency, while its other session spotlights mechanical, electrical, and robotics engineering.

 Location: West Virginia University